PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 Watch [Differentiating between the Vuforia Spatial Toolbox app and Vuforia Spatial Edge Server](https://www.youtube.com/watch?v=G5-06A-dxy4) for an explanation of these two components.

 ### Vuforia Spatial Toolbox App
-Download the Vuforia Spatial Toolbox App through the App Store.
-Visit the Download section of the Vuforia Spatial Toolbox website to see a list of compatible devices.
-This app interacts with the spatial environment of Vuforia Spatial Toolbox via an iPhone/iPad.
+Visit the [Download section of the Vuforia Spatial Toolbox website](https://spatialtoolbox.vuforia.com/docs/download) to see a list of compatible devices, and download the Vuforia Spatial Toolbox App for your device.
+This app interacts with the spatial environment of Vuforia Spatial Toolbox.

 ### ![Project Workflow Overview](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/Documentation/images/2-toolbox-app.png)